 The school chooses to train only 18 students per course, hence great competition to get in.
 Also note that Oxford’as drama school is absolutely independent, which means it is not attached to any of the Universities in the UK.

-In Liverpool, the internationally admired Liverpool Institute for Performing Arts delivers its own BA (Hons) acting course.
+The internationally renown Liverpool Institute for Performing Arts delivers its own BA (Hons) acting course.
 The school offers around 36 places per year and potential entrants are expected to have attained a minimum of 64 UCAS points but the faculty is also looking for key attributes in their students, including self-awareness, commitment and an entrepreneurial spirit to create new work.

 Established in 1949 in Cardiff Castle, RWCMD (The National Conservatoire of Wales) is another top-level acting school in the United Kingdom, and even the world.